|Destinasjoner :||Grønland - Island - Norge|

 15 breakfasts, 14 lunches, 15 dinners

 Onboard our expedition ships you’ll find a diversity of gourmet international cuisines prepared and catered by professional chefs; all meals are included in the price of your expedition.
 Dining is casual, tables are unassigned and the dining room is capable of seating the entire passenger compliment at one time.
 There is always a selection of different meals available, and vegetarians will find plenty of options.
 Special dietary requirements can be accommodated with advance notice, please advise us at time of confirmation.
 Coffee, tea and water are all provided free of charge.
 All other beverages, alcoholic and non-alcoholic are not included and can be purchased in the dining room, pub, or in the lounge.

-G Expedition, Zodiac, local bus.
+G Expedition, Zodiac, local bus, walking.